William Kempe: Life

-In a 1615 lawsuit brought by Thomasina (née Heminges) Ostler, widow of William Ostler, against her father, John Heminges, the recently deceased actor William Kempe was referred to as a gentleman (Willelmo Kempe nuper de Londonia generoso defuncto), and it has been suggested that he was a member of the Kempe family of Olantigh, a property 1 mi north of Wye in Kent:
+In a 1615 lawsuit brought by Thomasina (née Heminges) Ostler, widow of William Ostler, against her father, John Heminges, the recently deceased actor William Kempe was referred to as a gentleman (Willelmo Kempe nuper de Londonia generoso defuncto).
+It has been suggested that either he was a member of the Kempe family of Olantigh, a property 1 mi north of Wye in Kent, or pretended a connection.